 - Bus X95 bus taking you from the airport to Syntagma square.
 From there you can choose another line or taxi all directions in Athens

 - The Bus (X96) to get to Piraeus port

 - A different Bus (X93) for the Kifissos Avenue Rural Buses station

-- Another Bus (X97) taking you to Elliniko area (East of Athens)
+- Another Bus (X97) taking you to Elliniko (East of Athens)

-Locals, consider as Athens, many municipalities that extend to the North, East, West and South part of Athens historical center.
-When you search for accommodation don’t get confused if you see a location named as Kifissia, Athens or Glyfada, Athens.
-This is a different municipality inside Athens city, but to a different direction.
+Locals, consider as Athens, many municipalities that extend to the North, East, West, and South part of Athens historic center.
+When you search for accommodation, don’t get confused if you see a location named Kifissia, Athens or Glyfada, Athens.
+That is a different municipality inside Athens city but in a different direction.

 Athens is an extremely safe destination for tourists.
 Period.
-On top of that it is amazingly interesting and not just for a couple of days.
+On top of that, it is amazingly exciting and not just for a couple of days.

-All kinds of cultural elements and activities blend in a very nice way in Athens.
+All kinds of cultural elements and activities blend in a lovely way in Athens.
 Best thing?
-When you want more you can take a boat and move to the amazing islands of Greece!
+When you want more, you can take a boat and move to the exotic islands of Greece!